 Here’s the gear we recommend campers bring.
 It reflects the minimum our packing experts think they will need since we have weekly laundry service.
 Should your camper not arrive with one of the items listed in BOLD type, please note we will provide that item at a cost to you charged to your camper’s camp store account.
-This may delay your child’s ability to participate in certain classes which require specific items.
+This may delay your child’s ability to participate in certain classes that require specific items such as Horseback.

 Put your name on it!